 Any recipe can be made lower fat by changing the main ingredient—the milk or cream.
 Substitute 1 percent milk for whole milk, whole milk for half-and-half, and evaporated skim milk or half-and-half for cream.
 Make these adjustments according to your personal preference.
 Keep in mind that the more fat in the mixture, the smoother and creamier the texture.
 Lower-fat recipes result in a refreshing lighter dessert with a less creamy texture.

-- After preparing and refrigerating the ice cream recipe, pour the chilled mixture into the cooled ice cream canister.
+- Pour the chilled ice cream mixture into the cooled ice cream canister.

 - Fill the ice cream canister 3/4 full.
 The mixture will expand during the churning process, so do not overfill it.

 - Insert the dasher, making sure it is positioned correctly into the canister indentation.